turingschool/try-turing/_posts/1000-01-02-getting-user-input.markdown

 tags: back-end
 ---

 Our program isn't very exciting so far.
-Let's make a new program called `user_input.rb` and try this out:
+Let's make a new repl called `user_input` and try this out:

 ```ruby
 puts "Enter your name: "